MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_isstopenabled.md

 Whether the session currently supports the stop command.

 ## -property-value
-true if stop is supported; otherwise, false.
+True if stop is supported; otherwise, false.

 ## -remarks